TradingView Free vs Pro

 • Alerts must never expire

-• Need second/tick-based intervals
+• Need multi-condition alerts

 • Running webhook automation or bots